 What is the best homeschooling curriculum?
-Which homeschooling method is best?
+Which homeschooling method is the best?
 These are often the first questions a new homeschooler will ask.
-Likewise when two homeschoolers meet for the first time, the inevitable questions are “what kind of homeschooler are you?” and “which curriculum do you use?”.
+Likewise when two homeschoolers meet for the first time, the inevitable questions are “what kind of homeschooler are you?” and “which curriculum do you use?”

-There absolutely are right answer to these questions, but so many people get them wrong for so long.
+There are correct answers to these questions, but many people get them wrong for a long time.
 What are the answers?

 There is only one reason to choose a homeschooling curriculum and that is because it works for your child.